Riding your bike is the fastest way to get around campus!

 - Most bicycles that are stolen were unlocked.
 To help deter theft and assist Campus Safety & Security in returning a lost or stolen bicycle you should complete a Bicycle Registration form.

 - Most bicycles that are stolen were unlocked.
-To help deter theft and assist Campus Safety & Security in returning a lost or stolen bicycle you should complete a Bike registrations can be completed at the Campus Safety & Security office in the basement of Hopkins Hall.
+To help deter theft and assist Campus Safety & Security in returning a lost or stolen bicycle you should complete a Bike registration.
 Bring your bicycle and ID.
 Campus Safety & Security also has designated Bicycle Registration Days at various locations on campus during the beginning of the school year.
 Dates, Times and locations are posted on Daily Messages.
+Register your bicycle on-line HERE.

 - LOCK YOUR BICYCLE